johnb30/gdelt_download/README.md

 The script has four modes: `fetch`, `schedule`, `fetch_upload`, and `schedule_upload`.

 *Note*: If you wish to use the `schedule` mode, the `schedule` library is necessary.
 You can install using `pip install schedule`.
-Addtionally, the `upload` commands require the `boto` library and a boto config file located in `~/.boto`.
+Additionally, the `upload` commands require the `boto` library and a boto config file located in `~/.boto`.